 The Past-Chair will serve as Chair of the Mentoring Committee (see below).
 The Past-Chair will also complete the section’s Annual Report for ASA, typically in mid-November.
 This report focuses on the year of they served as Chair and provides information to ASA and section members on section governance, award winners, previous year finances, and reflections for the Committee on Sections and future section officers.
 The Past-Chair should be available to answer questions and provide guidance to the current Chair.

 The Secretary-Treasurer position is a 3 year commitment.
 During all 3 of these years, the individual must be a member in good standing (i.e. dues paid) of ASA and the SREM Section and must commit to attending the annual meeting.
 The main tasks of the Secretary-Treasurer are to:

-- take minutes at the SREM Council Meeting at the annual meeting in August and distribute these to the section leadership;
+take minutes at the SREM Council Meeting and the SREM Business Meeting at the annual meeting in August and distribute these to the section leadership;